Mark Plotkin – Why Ethnobotanists Don’t Read Science Fiction

 Mark Plotkin, groundbreaking ethnobotanist and author of seminal books including “Tales of a Shaman’s Apprentice”, works closely with Indigenous peoples and uncontacted tribes in the northwest Amazon.
-As co-founder of the Amazon Conservation Team (ACT) in 1995, he depicts ACT’s work partnering with over 30 South American tribes, including the Kogi, to map, manage and protect over 70 million acres of ancestral forests.
-He describes collaboration with elder healers to develop and implement successful “Shamans and Apprentices” programs to transmit sacred healing information down through generations within the tribes themselves.
+As co-founder of the Amazon Conservation Team in 1995, he has worked as a partner with over 30 South American tribes, including the Kogi, to map, manage and protect over 70 million acres of ancestral forests.
+In his full address, Plotkin describes collaboration with elder healers to develop and implement successful “Shamans and Apprentices” programs to transmit sacred healing information down through generations within the tribes themselves.

 This speech was given at the 2016 National Bioneers Conference.